November 2, 2022

 A warm garage will help your car start quicker during icy days and is a good idea, especially if you want to convert your garage into a living unit at a later stage.
 It also aids in quick evaporation from moisture and snow, preventing rust formation on cars and other metal tools and equipment.

 One of many things to consider when building a house is a bigger garage.
 Parking is much easier when you have a slightly larger space like that of a three-car garage.
 Moreover, many homeowners are choosing to transform their garages into creative spaces that aren't just for car mechanics!
 There’s also the option to transform garage lofts into complete living spaces for elderly parents, and older kids, or rent them out to generate additional income.

 Pantry cupboards have long been a staple in older homes, but they’re also growing in popularity in custom homes.
 Having a dedicated space to store staples makes shopping and meal planning easier and eliminates the need for overhead wall cabinets, which are often hard to reach.

 Tankless water heaters are an excellent long-term investment.
 They only expend energy when using appliances or turning on the hot water supply, saving energy and utility bills.
-On average, they have a longer lifespan, produce an endless supply of hot water, take up less space, and are safer.
+On average, they have a longer lifespan, produce an endless hot water supply, take up less space, and are safer.

 While tankless water heaters are more expensive to install, the advantages outweigh the initial capital costs.
 In fact, they can be between 24% to 34% more energy-efficient than conventional storage tank water heaters.
 Thus, a major advantage of building a custom home is the ability to make energy-efficient decisions you might not have the opportunity to do in a bought house.